-Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to use their built-up home equity without the necessity of selling their home.
-Deciding how you would prefer to be paid: by a monthly amount, a line of credit, or a lump sum, you can get a loan based on your equity.
-Repayment isn't required until the homeowner sells the property, moves (such as to a care facility) or dies.
-At the time you sell your home or you no longer use it as your main residence, you (or your estate) have to repay the lender for the cash you received from the reverse mortgage in addition to interest and other fees.
+In a reverse mortgage (sometimes referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without having to sell their homes.
+Choosing between a monthly payment, a line of credit, or a lump sum, you can receive a loan based on your home equity.
+The loan does not have to be repaid until the borrower sells his residence, moves away, or dies.
+When you sell your property or you no longer use it as your primary residence, you (or your estate) must pay back the lending institution for the funds you got from your reverse mortgage in addition to interest and other finance charges.

-The conditions of a reverse mortgage often are being sixty-two or older, maintaining your property as your main residence, and having a low balance on your mortgage or having paid it off.
+The requirements of a reverse mortgage loan usually include being sixty-two or older, maintaining your property as your main living place, and holding a low remaining mortgage balance or having paid it off.

 Do you have a question regarding a mortgage program?